Collectible Nesting Dolls from Kirov, Vyatka and Nolinsk

 Posted by The Russian Gift Shop on Jul 5th 2018

-In 1780, Catherine the Great renamed the ancient town of Khlynov, in existence since 1374, to Vyatka.
-It stayed that way until 1934 when it was named after Sergey Kirov (1886-1934), a prominent Communist Party leader.
-Since the dissolution of the Soviet Union in 1991, the name of the city remains Kirov, whereas many institutions (the university, for example), bear the former name of Vyakta.
+In 1780, Catherine the Great (born Sophie von Anhalt-Zerbst in 1729, and who came to rule Russia in 1762) renamed the ancient town of Khlynov (Хлынов), founded in 1374, to Vyatka (Вятка), after the Vyatka river.
+Things stayed that way until 1934 when Vyatka was again re-named, this time Kirov (Киров), after Sergey Kirov (1886-1934), a prominent Communist Party leader, and one of Stalin's henchmen.
+After the Soviet Union dissolved in 1991, the name of the city remained Kirov, whereas many institutions (the city's university, for example), bear the former name of Vyakta.